Professor Krishna Singh

 Research

-Originally from a Physics background, I now consider myself to be a Neuroscientist - working at the interface between methodological development and clinical and cognitive neuroscience applications.
-I help support broader multidisciplinary research across the College of Biomedical and Life Sciences, as Theme Lead for Mind, Brain and Neuroscience.
+Originally from a Physics background, I'm now a Neuroscientist - working at the interface between methodological development and clinical and cognitive neuroscience applications.

 I also help build and sustain the UK’s highly-collaborative MEG scientific community, through our MEG-UK Partnership.
 I recently led an MRC-funded Partnership grant that linked all UK MEG research groups together in developing common training, acquisition and analysis approaches for MEG research, as well as creating a multisite multi-platform database of MEG data.